Atlanta BeltLine

 Westside Trail

 The Atlanta BeltLine Westside Trail began construction in the fall of 2014.
-Construction will take two to three years.
-The trail will be three miles long when complete and run from Washington Park to Adair Park, passing through Westview.
-The total cost of the project will be $43 million.
+Construction took three years to complete.
+The trail runs from Washington Park to Adair Park, passing through the eastern edge of the Westview neighborhood.
+The total cost of the project was $43 million and opened to the public in 2017.
+Additional segments of the Westside Trail are still under construction.

-The trail will feature a 14-foot wide concrete multi-use trail, pedestrian lighting, security cameras, landscaping, retaining walls, 14 access points, and important infrastructure to prepare for BeltLine transit.
+The trail features a 14-foot wide concrete multi-use trail, pedestrian lighting, security cameras, landscaping, retaining walls, 14 access points, and important infrastructure to prepare for BeltLine transit.

 Enota Park